How to Care for Formica Cinerea

 Like other species from the same genus, the workers of Formica cinerea can spray formic acid.
 They use this highly effective defense system to fight any potential enemy that tries to attack the colony, forcing them to flee.

-They also use this natural weapon to hunt for food, attacking every insect that they find on their way.
+They also use this natural weapon to hunt for food, attacking every insect they encounter along the way.

-This species of ant like to move in a very fast and irregular way, making it harder for the ant keeper to track the movement of every ant in the setup.
-This can become a problem during the regular maintenance of the outworld, when the chance of having escapees is at its highest level.
+This species of ant likes to move in a very fast and irregular way, making it harder for the ant keeper to track the movement of every ant in the setup.
+This can become a problem during the regular maintenance of the outworld, when the chance of having escapees is at its highest.

 The workers of this species range between 5 and 8 mm.
-Like for most ant species, the queen of Formica cinerea is bigger than the workers, with a size of approximately 12mm.
+Like most ant species, the queen of Formica cinerea is larger than the workers, with a size of approximately 12 mm.

 Formica cinerea is monogyne, meaning that the colonies of this species accept only one queen.
 However, in some rare cases, multiple queens can start a colony together.